Krakow’s museums are a delight! Every exhibition I saw in Krakow seriously impressed me with its high standards.

 It hosts only temporary exhibitions and the one I saw was about Buddhism and was very well curated.

-It’s a beautiful building with a tranquil atmosphere inside and a balcony overlooking the river with a nice view of Wawel Castle.
+Krakow Japanese museum is housed in a beautiful building with a tranquil atmosphere and a balcony overlooking the river with a nice view of Wawel Castle.

 Right next to it is the European – Far East Gallery hosting contemporary exhibitions.